bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/debugger.rst

       Adds a watch expression into the expression view.

    Reevaluate Watch Expression
-      Computes the current value of the expression (e.g. if expression reads data which was manipulated by concurrent threads).
+      Computes the current value of the expression (e.g., if expression reads data which was manipulated by concurrent threads).

    Disable / Enable